Renato-4132/advanced-tmdb-background/README.md

   -tv-id       The TMDB ID of the TV show

-  -language    Language code for TMDB metadata type (default: it-IT)
+  -language    Language code for TMDB metadata type (default: it)

   -save-path   Directory where the output will be saved type (default: tmdb_backgrounds/)